Jagoda-Kordas/Portfolio/README.md

 I have an experience in functional and exploratory testing for web and mobile applications in SCRUM projects.
 I am familiar with all testing activities within the full Software Development Life Cycle.

-I am learning test automatization based on Selenium Webdriver / JUnit / JAVA / Maven/ Framework and it's my main professional goal for the coming years.
+I am learning test automation based on Selenium Webdriver / JUnit / JAVA / Maven/ Framework and it's my main professional goal for the coming years.

 I am very meticulous person and work that requires focus on a detail and perseverance gives me a lot of satisfaction.
 Working in a diverse team, with both technical and non-technical people, makes me happy.
 I am working as a Test Analyst because high quality of developed products is my priority.

 ## Projects
-Currently I am working as a Test Analyst in DB Schenker Technology Center where I am responsible functional and exploratory testing of complex web application where I am practicing test automatization.
+Currently I am working as a Test Analyst in DB Schenker Technology Center.
+I am responsible for functional and exploratory testing of complex web application and I am practicing test automation.

 I've took part in 4 testing projects conducting by [Cherry-IT](http://cherry-it.pl/) where I was responsible for functional and exploratory testing for below applications:
 * ProteGO Safe